Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

 \subsection{Step 3: Commutative Transformation of $\hat{f}_2$}

+In this final step, we prove a general commutative transformation lemma, which states that if we have a non-commutative polynomial represented as a sum of products of a small number of ordered power-sum polynomials (i.e., the number of terms in each product is small), we can convert it into a commutative polynomial while preserving its non-zeroness property.
+In particular, this step does not depend on the number of summands.
+The key idea is to introduce a small number of new commutative variables to perform this transformation.

-In this final step, we describe how to transform $\hat{f}_2$ into a commutative polynomial while preserving its non-zeroness.
-Note that $\hat{f}_2$ is a polynomial over $\F[\zeta \cup \chi]\langle \xi\rangle$.
+We now describe how to transform $\hat{f}_2$ into a commutative polynomial while preserving its non-zeroness.
+Note that $\hat{f}_2$ is a polynomial over $\F\langle \xi\rangle$.
 If we treat $\hat{f}_2$ as commutative by considering the n.c. variables $\xi$ as commutative, the exponents of the variable $\xi_i$ (for $i \in [s]$) from different n.c. $\hat{Q}_{ij}$ polynomials will be summed (or mixed).
 This mixing makes it impossible to guarantee that the resulting polynomial remains non-zero.